 - Webcode.tools has a comprehensive generator tool that enables you to add tags for many types of web content and metadata fields.

-- Migrodatagenerator.org has a markup generator tool that works for both Microdata and JSON-LD.
+- Migrodatagenerator.org has a markup generator tool that works for both Microdata and the JSON LD format.

 - Hall Analysis has created a step-by-step tool that shows the visual JSON-LD markup and how it changes as you add more information.

-JSON-LD can greatly enhance the information delivered by search engines to your potential web site visitors and search engine crawlers.
-These resources can make it easier to create that rich content.
+JSON-LD markup can greatly enhance the information delivered by search engines to your potential web site visitors and search engine crawlers.
+These resources can make it easier to create any rich content type.